Why is a trailing stop loss an important strategy to use when trading?

 I am going to list several methods to trail your stop loss and then give you one that I routinely use in my own trading.

-Some people think trailing stops are confusing but just think:
+Some people think a trailing stop loss order is confusing but just think:

 When price rises, the stop will follow.

-If there is a price drop, the stop will also keep pace, depending on your method, with the decline in price and hit your sell order to exit the market
+If there is a price drop, the stop will also keep pace according to your trailing amount , depending on your method, with the decline in price and hit your sell order to exit the market

 An example would be you are long in a Forex pair or a stock and as price moves in your direction, your trailing stop loss price will continue higher as well.